 The Department of Biological Science offers several annual scholarships to undergraduate biological science majors.
 Scholarship information will be announced, and applications will be made available, at the beginning of the fall semester.
 Applications are typically due in October, with announcements of scholarship winners and an awards ceremony taking place at the end of the fall semester.
-For specific information and to obtain applications, watch the bulletin boards outside of 204 Conradi for application deadlines, or contact the Biological Science Undergraduate Academic Advising Office (204 Conradi) during the fall semester.
+For specific information and to obtain applications, watch the bulletin boards by 1067 King Life Sciences for application deadlines, or contact the Biological Science Undergraduate Academic Advising Office (1067 Life Sciences) during the fall semester.
 Information on other scholarships, grants, and loans can be obtained through the Office of Financial Aid, 4474 University Center, 644-0539.
 A brief description of each scholarship offered by the Department of Biological Science is presented below.